 If I want to start a business in Korea, I want to have an edge and speaking advanced Korean will give me that edge.

-In a bid to take his Korean to the proverbial next level, Desi is currently preparing to take the Korean Topik 6 Exam—the most difficult level of the six tier exam for second language speakers.
-Desi also regularly finds time for personal study including private reading and meeting with Korean students to practise discussing advanced topics, including current affairs.
+In a bid to take his Korean to the proverbial next level, Desi is currently preparing to take the Korean Topik 6 Exam—the most difficult level of the six-tier exam for second language speakers.
+Desi also regularly finds time for personal study including private reading and meeting with Korean students to practice discussing advanced topics, including current affairs.

 Desi explains that he and his language partner typically prepare an article to discuss before their meet-up and together they help each other decode difficult grammar points and discuss related issues.
 Desi has found this to be a very effective method to push past basic conversation and to progress his own fluency in Korean.

 On the question of “language struggle”, Desi asserts that the most effective method is to be honest.
-The language struggle relates to English speakers who are sidelined from practising their target language by native speakers who insist on speaking English.
+The language struggle relates to English speakers who are sidelined from practicing their target language by native speakers who insist on speaking English.
 To combat this problem, Desi recommends being upfront with your language partner and asking them to alternate between languages.
-This method is most effective with those of whom you already share an established relationships with.
+This method is most effective with those whom you already share an established relationship with.

 In the case of an ad hoc meetings with those who insist on speaking English, you need to enter it like a battle.
 The first person to cave will determine which language will be spoken.
 In some ways it’s like staring at a bull.
 You have to fight it out.

 Desi believes the other secret to learning your target language effectively is dating a native speaker and the wisdom of his Korean teacher remains fresh in his memory.